Open Mobile Menu

 Reading Accuracy; Fischer Family Trust Wave 3, Boosting Reading @ Primary (BRP), additional Guided Reading

-Reading Comprehension; On Track English Reading Comprehension (Rising Stars), Picture Detective Group (MCC), Inference at KS2 (Leicester Learning Services), Reading Between the Lines (Delamain & Spring)
+Reading Comprehension; On Track English Reading Comprehension (Rising Stars), Reading Between the Lines (Delamain & Spring), Inference at KS2 (Leicester Learning Services),

 Writing